 - the EU flag.

-Each banknote bears the signature of either Willem F. Duisenberg, Jean-Claude Trichet or Mario Draghi – the first, second and third Presidents of the European Central Bank respectively.
+Each banknote bears the signature of either Willem F. Duisenberg, Jean-Claude Trichet, Mario Draghi or Christine Lagarde – the first, second, third and fourth Presidents of the European Central Bank respectively.
 These banknotes are all equally valid.

 Serial numbers on the Europa series of banknotes